etiennecoutaud/curlme-controller/README.md

 data: {}
 ```

-`curl-a-joke.herokuapp.com` will be request and response body store into the configmap under `joke` key.
+`curl-a-joke.herokuapp.com` response request will be stored into the configmap datas under `joke` key.

-If request fail, a warning event will be raised
+If the request fails, a warning event will be raised

 ## Quickstart